Civil Traffic Infractions

 For certain infractions (as set forth in section 318.14(9) of the Florida Statutes), you may, in lieu of a court appearance, elect to attend a basic driver improvement course, in which case adjudication will be withheld and points will not be assessed against your driving record.
 This election must be made within 30 days of the citation being issued.
 This election includes paying the civil penalty associated with the citation, signing an affidavit and entering a plea of nolo contendere.

 However, you may not make such an election if you have already done so in the preceding 12 months.
 You also may not make more than 5 such elections during your lifetime.

-If you exercise the option of receiving a withheld adjudication pursuant to section 318.14(9) & 6.360 of the Florida Rules of Traffic Court, you will have 60 days from the date you sign the affidavit, to fulfill the statutory requirement of providing proof of compliance (driver improvement course completion certificate) to the Clerk of the Court.
+If you exercise the option of receiving a withheld adjudication pursuant to section 318.14(9) & 6.360 of the Florida Rules of Traffic Court, you will have 60 days from the date you sign the affidavit, to fulfill the statutory requirement of providing proof of compliance (driver improvement course completion certificate) to the Clerk of Court and Comptroller.

 2. You may NOT elect to attend the driver improvement course if you hold a commercial motor vehicle license (CDL).

 3. Failure to file your school completion form will result in additional statutory fees and the suspension of your driver's license.
 Additionally you will be adjudicated guilty of the offense, points will be assessed against your driver license and the outstanding balance will be sent to a Collection Agency with additional fees being assessed.